 Federal Property Program

 Federal surplus property is made available to state agencies and campuses, municipalities, and other eligible organizations.
 Available items may include boats, aircraft, construction equipment, electronics, furniture, vehicles, and any other property utilized by the Federal government.
 Eligible Wisconsin organizations, including state agencies and campuses, pay for the cost of transportation and some administrative costs, but do not pay for the items.
-For more information on the Federal Property Program, go to www.wifederal.com.
-Then you can determine if your organization is eligible and see what is available.
+For more information on the Federal Surplus Property Program, go to www.wifederal.com.

 This program is not open for individuals.
 The public can purchase directly from GSA (the Federal government's General Services Administration).
 Go to www.gsa.gov for more information.